 Ethics can create a beautiful structure of work that empowers us and also helps to experience a safe working environment.
 Structure comes up here, and the medicine sphere is a really helpful way of exploring self-management as part of the whole.
 By seeing our role within the medicine sphere and then looking at the role as a whole medicine sphere is an exciting way of deepening and working within the culture of the Lasavia organisation.

-There were three qualities I wrote down as important, particularly in managing an organization that is working in the field of spiritual evolution, they were; adaptability, persistence and gratitude.
+There were three qualities I wrote down as important, particularly in managing an organization that is working in the field of spiritual evolution, they were: adaptability, persistence and gratitude.
 Working collaboratively may be slower at first and not always moving as directly as we would want.
 It takes time to build a house that has good foundations and is a place for many different people.

 A lot of the work in management is not just support but leading the way forward.
-Often there may be areas that we enter that are new and so it is important to keep learning and growing at these areas.
+Often there may be areas that we enter that are new and so it is important to keep learning and growing in these areas.
 Recognising when we need support in learning from specialists is part of developing a good management process.
 What are the practical processes that constitute support?
-These are some ideas: Financial organization, supplier organization, communication, information organization, clutter clearing, equipment and location, time organization, presentation that aligns with the essential qualities of Lasavia.
+These are some ideas: financial organization, supplier organization, communication, information organization, clutter clearing, equipment and location, time organization, presentation that aligns with the essential qualities of Lasavia.

 Systems that reflect respect in all relationships through correct financial processes are important.

 Guidelines for Lasavia management:

 Self-management and an ability to shape the role as they grow into it

 A desire to upskill where they need to as they grow their role